 Sherman County is a Special Transportation Fund (STF) agency.
-As such, it is required by the state to have a coordinated transportation plan to guide the investment of STF money.
-The Coordinated Transportation Plan is intended to improve transportation services for people with disabilities, elderly, and low income.
+As such, it is required by the state to have a coordinated human service/public transportation plan (Coordinated Plan) to guide the investment of STF money.
+The Coordinated Plan is also a requirement for receiving Federal Transit Administration Funding.
+The Coordinated Plan is intended to improve transportation services for people with disabilities, elderly, and low income.

-The Mid-Columbia Economic Development District, under contract with the Association of Oregon

-Counties, prepared the Sherman County Coordinated Transportation Plan Update for 2009 through 2012.
+The Mid-Columbia Economic Development District, under contract with the Association of Oregon Counties, prepared the Sherman County Coordinated Plan Update for 2009 through 2012.
 An addendum was prepared by Mid-Columbia Economic Development District under the scope of work of the Gorge TransLink Mobility Manager.
 The addendum covers year 2012 and 2013 and prioritized strategies that the transit service providers can use to develop projects.
 The high priority strategies in the Coordinated Transportation Plan were grouped into six categories: sustain existing transportation services; operations; service routes; information about services available; planning and coordination; and fares.

-The Plan was due for an update in 2013 to evaluate the progress on the highest priorities, gauge interest on these priorities, and identify any unmet community needs.
-Although Sherman County has the necessary funding it needs as of 2015, the County's Coordinated Transportation Plan should be updated to maintain compliance with federal and state requirements and to maintain STF funding.
+The Coordinated Plan is currently in the process of being updated to evaluate the progress on the highest priorities, gauge interest on these priorities, and identify any unmet community needs.
+Although Sherman County has the necessary funding it needs as of 2015, the County's Coordinated Plan is being updated by the Mid-Columbia Economic Development District (MCEDD) to maintain compliance with federal and state requirements and to maintain STF funding.
 Improvements and future funding of public transportation in Sherman County should be implemented in accordance with the Coordinated Transportation Plan.